gumaerc-testorg/esd.s43-spring-2014/content/pages/instructor-insights.md

 ### Engaging Students in Classroom Discussions

 ESD.S43 is a discussion-based course.
 One strategy I use for engaging students in classroom discussions is to ask provocative questions.
 I also make claims that force students to react and to emerge from their comfort zones.
-For example, in response to a student’s comment, I might say something like, “So what you mean is this...” and then frame his or her comment in an extreme way.
+For example, in response to a student’s comment, I might say something like, “So what you mean is this…” and then frame his or her comment in an extreme way.
 This always gets students talking!
 It stirs up their passions.

 It’s also my personality to bring a lot of energy to the classroom: I move my hands, I walk around the classroom, and I look at students very intently when they speak.
 This makes the discussions personal and engaging.